arthurhzna/AI_Accelelator_Hailo/README.md

-## Vehicle Counting & Impression Collector
+## Object Counting & Impression Collector

 This repository contains scripts to count objects crossing configured lines in a video/stream, store impressions in a local SQLite database, and transmit counts via MQTT.
 It also supports uploading screenshots to an HTTP endpoint when requested.